mondifago/100DaysCodeChallenge/Day 2/README.md

-2, Challenge 2: test for Boolean Statement
+#Day 2: Boolean Statement Challenge

 Challenge: Eligibility Checker
 Problem:
 You are tasked with building a simple eligibility checker for a bank loan.
 The eligibility criteria are as follows: